Overview¶

 bty is one Python package - the bty module, distributed on PyPI as

-bty-lab - with three console-script
+bty-lab - with two console-script

-entry points, plus a sibling appliance-image builder:
+entry points, plus a sibling media builder:

 See the components chapter for details on each.